HaiTrieu247/BestPC/README.md

 ---

 ## 4. Run the Project
+ Paste the project into htdocs folder of xampp
- Open your browser and navigate to: `http://localhost/<your-project-directory>/public`
+ Open your browser and navigate to: `http://localhost/mywebsite/public`